Collective Threat Analysis FAQ

 What is collective threat analysis?

-Collective threat analysis enables users to share select data with ExtraHop to improve the accuracy of detections, such as Command-and-Control (C&C) Beaconing.
+Collective threat analysis enables users to share select data with ExtraHop to improve the accuracy of detections, such as Command-and-Control (C&C) Beaconing, and generate new detections, such as the identification of malicious file hashes.

 By default, any data sent to the ExtraHop Cloud Service that might uniquely identify a network participant (such as an IP address or username) is encrypted with a key that is stored on the sensor and to which ExtraHop has no access.

-Reveal(x) Enterprise users can send data to the Machine Learning Service by enabling ExtraHop Cloud Services in the Administration settings.
-For example, the system can send external plaintext IP addresses, domain names, and hostnames that are associated with detected suspicious behavior.
-This setting is enabled in Reveal(x)360 by default and can not be disabled.
+RevealX Enterprise users can send data to the Machine Learning Service by enabling ExtraHop Cloud Services and opting in to collective threat analysis in the Administration settings.
+For example, the system can send domain names, hostnames, file hashes, and external IP addresses.
+This setting is enabled in RevealX360 by default and can not be disabled.
 For a full list of data types sent to the ExtraHop Machine Learning Service, and to see how the data is applied to improve threat detection, see the Machine Learning section of the ExtraHop Security, Privacy and Trust Overview.

 By opting in to share this plaintext data, you contribute to a large community dataset that can be analyzed for everyone's benefit—especially your own.
 This dataset includes both plaintext data and de-identified metadata associated with threats detected by ExtraHop.